FIVE TYPES OF PE COMPOSITE WOOD IN THE CURRENT MARKET

 D. Some capped composite wood products contain wood powder in their cap layer, which means that wood powder is still exposed to the elements and can still succumb to the problems of the first generation.

+When choosing composite decking, capped vs. uncapped is likely to be one of the first decisions to make, and choosing an uncapped material could cost you.
 Without a capped layer to protect the core, the wood fiber is exposed to the surface and damaged by various harsh weather condition, UV, moisture, bacteria, fungus and mold.

 Not only the color will be faded out, the structure and composition will be degraded or even destroyed.
 Many severe problems have already risen during the past few years in the wood composite market.
+The difference between capped and uncapped composite decking is stark and will only become more noticeable as your deck ages.

 - Color Fading